George VIII: War Against Samtskhe

 Qvarqvare II once again began pursuing plans to assert independence from Georgia.
-He soon minted his own coinage in Akhaltsikhe and styled himself “king” (მეფე) in his decrees before formally declaring war on King George VIII.
+He soon minted his own coinage in Akhaltsikhe and styled himself "king" (მეფე) in his decrees before formally declaring war on King George VIII.
 For this campaign, he secured the support of Uzun Hasan, who defeated the Georgian king in 1462—though some sources place the event in 1461 or 1463—and occupied the region of Lori.
 The alliance, however, turned against Qvarqvare II when the White Sheep Turkomans ravaged and plundered Samtskhe during their advance.

 In retaliation, George VIII seized the opportunity to strike back.
-During the atabeg’s visit to Imereti—where Qvarqvare II formally recognized Bagrat’s coronation—the king invaded Samtskhe.
-He gained the support of much of the local nobility, both great and small, who feared Qvarqvare’s autocratic rule, and occupied the region without encountering resistance.
+During the atabegs visit to Imereti—where Qvarqvare II formally recognized Bagrat's coronation—the king invaded Samtskhe.
+He gained the support of much of the local nobility, both great and small, who feared Qvarqvare's autocratic rule, and occupied the region without encountering resistance.
 The atabeg was forced to flee temporarily to the court of the King of Imereti.
-The king’s absence from central Georgia, however, allowed Uzun Hasan to return and launch another incursion in 1463, dispatching his generals Tavrij Gilak and Timur to devastate Kartli.
+The king's absence from central Georgia, however, allowed Uzun Hasan to return and launch another incursion in 1463, dispatching his generals Tavrij Gilak and Timur to devastate Kartli.
 The Georgian army rushed to meet the invaders but was defeated, enabling the Turkomans to lay waste to eastern Georgia.
 The kingdom quickly lost control of the situation, and the eastern provinces of Shirvan, Arran, and Movakan broke away from Georgian authority.

-Meanwhile, Qvarqvare II—assisted by Bagrat’s forces—returned to Samtskhe to reclaim his domains.
+Meanwhile, Qvarqvare II—assisted by Bagrat's forces—returned to Samtskhe to reclaim his domains.
 After recapturing Akhaltsikhe, he exacted brutal retribution upon the local nobility, executing many of his opponents.
-The nobleman Zaza of Panaskerti fled to the royal court, where he became one of the king’s closest advisors.
+The nobleman Zaza of Panaskerti fled to the royal court, where he became one of the king's closest advisors.
 Later, the atabeg enlisted the aid of Duke Mamia of Guria to reconquer rebellious provinces, rewarding him with the territories of Adjara and Chaneti—further deepening the fragmentation of western Georgia.

-In 1465, George VIII narrowly survived an assassination attempt in which his courtier Jotan Zedgenidze was fatally stabbed while defending him.
-In recognition of Zedgenidze’s sacrifice, the king elevated his sons to the high nobility, granting them numerous fortresses in Kartli, the title of prefects (მოურავი) of Gori, and the hereditary rank of “Commanders-in-Chief of Kartli.”
+In 1465, George VIII narrowly survived an assassination attempt in which his courtier Iotam Zedgenidze was fatally stabbed while defending him.
+In recognition of Zedgenidze's sacrifice, the king elevated his sons to the high nobility, granting them numerous fortresses in Kartli, the title of prefects (მოურავი) of Gori, and the hereditary rank of "Commanders-in-Chief of Kartli".
 In the aftermath, George resolved to invade Samtskhe once more, having secured the support of the Duchy of Aragvi.

 A decisive battle took place near Lake Paravani, a day after a second assassination attempt and a failed round of negotiations.
 Initially, royal forces held the upper hand, but the atabeg succeeded in encircling their positions.
 The king was captured along with his personal guard.
 His nephew, the young Constantine, managed to escape and took command of the remaining forces, retreating northward before being besieged in Gori by Qvarqvare II and fleeing to western Georgia.
 George VIII was imprisoned in Akhaltsikhe, marking the end of his reign as the sovereign of a unified Georgian kingdom.